raemadeline/css-for-engineers/articles/6_important.md

 - `b`: The number of `.class` selectors, attribute selectors (like `[type="number"]`), and pseudo-class selectors (like `:hover`)
 - `c`: The number of type selectors (`div`, etc.), universal selectors (`*`) and pseudo-elements (like `::before`).

+[Here](https://www.w3.org/TR/CSS2/cascade.html#specificity) is some more information on calculating specificity from W3.

 ### Example

 Let's consider the selector `.navbar ul.menu li#first a:not(:visited)`